ADI greater than 5mm | Down Syndrome Association | Transverse Ligament Key | Fusion if Symptomatic

 Epidemiology:

-- Trauma: Transverse ligament rupture with Jefferson fractures
+- Trauma: transverse ligament rupture, often with Jefferson (C1 burst) fractures

 - Other conditions: Morquio syndrome, Grisel syndrome, Klippel-Feil